-Our popular Shopify Ping app which has enabled hundreds of thousands of customer conversations is currently only iOS.
+Our popular Shopify Ping app (now called Shopify Inbox) which has enabled hundreds of thousands of customer conversations is currently only iOS.
 In 2020, we’ll be building the Android version using React Native out of our San Francisco office and we’re hiring.

 In 2019, Twitter released their desktop and mobile web apps using something called React Native Web.
 While this might seem confusing, it allows you to use the same React Native stack for your web app as well.
 Facebook promptly hired Nicolas Gallagher as a result, the lead engineer on the project.
 At Shopify we’ll be doing some React Native Web experiments in 2020.